pnavais/state-machine/README.md

  ### Custom messages

-State Machine supports by default an special implementation of the ```Message``` interface ```StringMessage``` which only contains a message identifier as payload but any special Message can be specied.
+State Machine supports by default an special implementation of the ```Message``` interface i.e. ```StringMessage``` which only contains a message identifier as payload but any special Message can be specied.

 The following example specifies a Message with a custom payload :